jowkar/focalscan/README.md

 There are three main ways in which this tool can be run:

 - If MATLAB is installed:
-    - Use the shell scripts available here at GitHub (Linux/Mac, MATLAB 2013b or later)
+    - Use the shell scripts available here at GitHub (Linux/Mac, MATLAB 2013b or later) (preferred)
     - From within the MATLAB environment (Linux/Mac/Windows, MATLAB 2013b or later)
 - If MATLAB is not installed: Use the compiled executable (Linux/Mac)

 **Note:** The manual contains a section detailing common errors and warnings that may be referred to if anything goes wrong.

+**Note:** Using the standard shell scripts and a MATLAB installation is preferred, since the compiled executables are somewhat sensitive to differences between operating system versions, due to how the MATLAB runtime and its installer operates.
+For instance, Mac OSX 10.8 cannot execute the v901 runtime and some Linux versions have issues connecting to the MathWorks servers.

 Using the shell scripts:
 ------------------------